brunowego/boilerplates/README.md

-# Next.js with Infinite Scroll
+# Next.js with Infinite Scroll with TanStack Query

 TODO